 Digital forms can be used both internally and externally such as when you require a new supplier form to be completed before you can start work.

 In this case, when the form has been created, the URL to access it can be sent to the new supplier.
 After it is submitted users are notified by a task to tell them the data is available in the document management system.

 Digital forms will increase the speed of your processes and when combined with digital workflows, each form fill can initiate the next stage in a process.
 Information can be collated from a completed form and used to create several other outputs.

-The application form from a successful new starter can be used to capture information that will be used in HR and Payroll.
-IT staff can also be notified that they need to order equipment and Line Managers made aware of a start date to ensure everything is in place when they arrive.
+The application form from a successful new starter can be used to capture information that will be used in HR and Payroll as part of the employee onboarding process.
+IT staff can also be notified when they need to order equipment and line managers made aware of a start date to ensure everything is in place when they arrive.

 Each time an employee is required to order a work item, a purchase order request form is needed with a description of the product, supplier and the costs.
-Using a paperless form linked to a Document Management System, the document is stored then routed through all the steps from approval to payment.
-The Purchase Order can also be linked with the Invoice and Delivery Note, digitally ‘stapling’ all associated documents together.
+Using a paperless form linked to a document management system means the document is stored then routed through all the steps from approval to payment.
+The purchase order can also be linked with the invoice and delivery note, digitally ‘stapling’ all associated documents together.

 • Holiday requests